-Let’s start off with discussing what Mickey’s Not-So-Scary Halloween Party actually is!
+Let’s start off by discussing what Mickey’s Not-So-Scary Halloween Party actually is!

 If you just want to solely attend Mickey’s Not-So-Scary Halloween Party, then just buy a ticket for the event.
 In fact, the ticket to MNSSHP actually allows you to enter the park from 4pm, so you can make the most of those few hours before the party officially starts at 7pm!

-I personally thinking visiting Magic Kingdom on a party night is a waste of money if you are paying for a day ticket, as the park closes early (7pm) for regular guests, compared with the usual later closing times.
-And this is why I always recommend planning your Walt Disney World vacations – make the most of your time, and hard earned cash!
+I personally thinking visiting the Magic Kingdom on a party night is a waste of money if you are paying for a day ticket, as the park closes early (7pm) for regular guests, compared with the usual later closing times.
+And this is why I always recommend planning your Walt Disney World vacations – make the most of your time, and hard-earned cash!